sensor-dream/APIVOF/guidelines/list-info/G-packs-in-system-fedora-34.md

-# For letter G, information about installed packages
+# For first letter G, information about installation packages

 <details>
 <summary>GConf2</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : A process-transparent configuration system
+Short desc    : A process-transparent configuration system
 URL          : http://projects.gnome.org/gconf/
-Лицензия     : LGPLv2+ and GPLv2+
+License      : LGPLv2+ and GPLv2+
-Описание     : GConf is a process-transparent configuration database API used to
+Descript     : GConf is a process-transparent configuration database API used to
              : store user preferences.
 It has pluggable backends and features to
              : support workgroup administration.
 ```